aditi-2400/AI-Powered-Bias-Hunter/README.md

 # Bias Audit Agent - Fairness Diagnosis System

 ## Overview
-This project is an automated fairness auditing system for binary classification models.
+This project implements an automated fairness auditing system that detects, analyzes, and explains potential bias in machine learning decision models.
-It combines deterministic metric computation with LLM-based reasoning to:

-- detect disparities across sensitive groups
-- plan targeted diagnostics
-- execute diagnostics
-- produce a structured final report
-- surface outputs in a Streamlit UI

-Disparity alone is not evidence of discrimination.
-The goal is to separate measurable disparities from plausible explanations and unresolved risk.
+Disparity alone is not evidence of discrimination. **Unexplained disparity is.**

+## Core Idea
+Not every statistical difference is bias.

+Bias exists when a protected attribute influences predictions in a way that cannot be explained by legitimate predictive features.

+## Why This Project Is Different
+Most fairness projects stop at computing metrics.

+This system:

+- Detects disparities
+- Explains them
+- Hypothesizes causes
+- Recommends investigations
+- Proposes mitigation strategies

+That makes it a reasoning system, not just a metric calculator.

+## Design Principles
+- Interpretable
+- Reproducible
+- Evidence-based
+- Modular
+- Auditable
+- Deterministic + Agent hybrid architecture

 ## What Has Been Implemented
 Recent updates completed in this codebase: